Bunny Maloney: Main

-A blue alien creature (resembling a cabbit) – with droopy ears and blank eyes – only capable of saying his own name, similar to the titular creatures in Pokémon.
+A blue cat/rabbit-like alien with droopy ears and blank eyes – only capable of saying his own name, similar to a Pokémon.
 Jean-François is humble and a bit odd, casually enjoying a mundane lifestyle.
 However, he is emotionally vulnerable, and has his limits if Bunny and Candy go too far.
 Jean-François usually accompanies Bunny, but due to his docile nature, Bunny may take advantage of it (sometimes to Bunny's detriment).
 He's frequently seen playing the fictitious rhythm game "Bust-a-Para Dance", and rather skilled at it.